 Polycrystalline 3C-SiC wafers from Valley Design Corporation were used in this investigation.
-Se ions with energy of 200 keV were implanted into the wafers to a fluence of 1×10^{16} cm-2 at room temperature.
+Se ions with energy of 200 keV were implanted into the wafers to a fluence of $1 \times 10^{16}$ cm-2 at room temperature.
 The implantation was performed at the Friedrich-Schiller-University Jena, Germany.
 Some of the implanted samples were isochronal annealed in vacuum using a computer controlled Webb 77 graphite furnace at temperatures ranging from 1000 to 1500°C in steps of 100°C for 10 hours.
-Se profiles were monitored using Rutherford backscattering spectrometry (RBS) in the asimplanted and annealed samples Se profiles of the as-implanted and annealed samples were monitored using Rutherford backscattering spectrometry (RBS) of the Van de Graaff accelerator at the University of Pretoria, which uses certain principles of operation [10].
+Se profiles of the as-implanted and annealed samples were monitored using Rutherford backscattering spectrometry (RBS) of the Van de Graaff accelerator at the University of Pretoria, which uses certain principles of operation [10].
 RBS was performed at room temperature using He+-particles with energy of 1.6 MeV.
 The beam current was approximately 15 nA.
-8 μ C was collected per measurement.
+8 $\mu$ C was collected per measurement.
 The RBS spectra were converted to depth in nm using the energy loss data and density of pristine SiC (3.21 gcm-3).
-The depth profiles were fitted to a Gaussian function to extract the projected ranges (R_p) and stragglings (Δ R_p) for each sample and also to the solution of the Fick diffusion equation for a Gaussian as-implanted profile to extract the diffusion coefficients [11].
+The depth profiles were fitted to a Gaussian function to extract the projected ranges (Rp) and stragglings ( $\Delta$ Rp) for each sample and also to the solution of the Fick diffusion equation for a Gaussian as-implanted profile to extract the diffusion coefficients [11].